Employee Development

 Coworkers coach one another

 Coworkers are there to support one another.
 They help each other reach new levels and grow as individuals, which creates an environment where everyone can be successful.
-Organizations can build a successful coaching program around coworkers coaching one another.
+Organizations can build a successful coaching program around peer learning, where coworkers coach one another.

 In a study by Degreed, 55% of employees turn to their colleagues to learn.
 Peer-to-peer coaching has been known to be very effective.
 Albert Bandura's social learning of personality shows we learn best by observing people around us; peer coaching helps employees learn by observing what their coworkers do.